VinEdw/google-apps-script-files-misc/README.md

 ## meeting-part-colorizer

 This script is bound to a *Google Docs*.
 When run, it looks at the whole document and turns and paragraph that starts with the pattern `{letter}:`, and makes the text have a specific color.
-As of now there is no driver function, so the function just uses `V` as the letter and <span style="color: cornflowerblue">cornflowerblue</span> as the color.
+As of now there is no driver function, so the function just uses `V` as the letter and <span style="color:cornflowerblue;">cornflowerblue</span> as the color.

 ## organize-availability-survey-results